heig-vd-dai-course/heig-vd-dai-course/01-introduction-and-course-organization/PRESENTATION.md

 - A place to share and discuss
 - A place where you are able to do things and master them
 - A place where you can express your opinion
+- It is OK if you are not feeling well.
+We are here if you need to talk.

 :arrow_right: A place where you do not loose your time (efficient and useful)